Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Example data

-The queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash, Dash return data that should be parsed using the `default_parser` script in `parsers`.
+The queries for Bitcoin, Bitcoin Cash, Dogecoin, Litecoin, Zcash, Dash return data that are parsed using the `default_parser` script in `parsers`.

-The query for Cardano returns data that should be parsed using the `cardano_parser` script in `parsers`.
+The query for Cardano returns data that is parsed using the `cardano_parser` script in `parsers`.

-All other queries return data already in the necessary parsed form.
+All other queries return data already in the necessary parsed form, so they are parsed using a "dummy" parser.

+Note that when saving results from BigQuery you should select the option "JSONL (newline delimited)".

 ### Bitcoin

 Sample parsed Bitcoin data are available [here](https://drive.google.com/file/d/1IyLNi2_qvxWj0SQ_S0ZKxqMgwuBk6mRF/view?usp=sharing).

-They can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query:
+The raw data can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query:

 ```
 SELECT block_number as number, block_timestamp as timestamp, coinbase_param, `bigquery-public-data.crypto_bitcoin.transactions`.outputs